se-edu/learningresources/contributing.md

 You can report errors, send suggestions, ask questions. <trigger trigger="click" for="modal:contributing-contactInfo">Here</trigger> is how you can contact us.

-You can also add new topics or update existing content:
+You can also add new topics or update existing content by following these steps:
-* If you don't have programming experience, <trigger trigger="click" for="modal:contributing-contactInfo">send us</trigger> your document.
-* If you have programming experience,
 * [Fork this repo](https://github.com/se-edu/learningresources/fork) and clone it to your Computer.
 * Install [MarkBind](https://markbind.github.io) in your Computer.
 * Post in [our issue tracker](https://github.com/nus-oss/learningresources/issues) an outline of your proposed contribution.
 Wait for our response.
 * After receiving the go-ahead from us, send your proposed contribution as a PR.

 <modal large title="How to contact us" id="modal:contributing-contactInfo">
   <include src="about.md#contact-info" />